w3c/webextensions/proposals/hasCrossSiteAncestor.md

 ##### Return value
 A Promise that will be fulfilled with a `Cookie.partitionKey` object that matches the properties given in the details parameter and contains the `hasCrossSiteAncestor` value associated with the current cross-site status of the frame.

+##### Error conditions
+- If host permissions are not granted for the document whose partitionkey is getting queried an error will be returned.
+- When the parameters passed do not correspond to an existing frame, an error will be returned.

 ### New Permissions
 No new permissions are required.